virsp/shelly-management/README.md

 # Shelly Management
 A shelly dashboard to monitor shelly devices.
+So far it's very basic but there are plenty of suggested improvements to be made whenever time is there.

 ## Installation
 1. Pull the repo